rpldy/react-uploady/packages/core/chunked-sender/README.md

 For usage with your React app, see [@rpldy/chunked-uploady](../ui/chunked-uploady).

-Doesnt support grouped uploads (in single XHR equest) or URL uploading.
+Chunked uploading doesn't support grouped uploads (in single XHR request) or URL uploading.
-These will be handed over to the default [@rpldy/sender]()
+These will be handed over to the default [@rpldy/sender](../sender)

+**The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.netlify.app)**

 ## Installation